-Strategy 1: Address the growing trends of physician burnout and diminishing joy in the practice of medicine by strengthening peer to peer relationships and providing physician/provider support systems
+Strategy 1: Address the growing trends of physician/provider burnout and diminishing joy in the practice of medicine by strengthening peer to peer relationships and providing physician/provider support systems

-Develop, and implement Physician/Provider Wellness Program (The Healthy Healer) to include coaching, counseling, on-line resources, advocacy for policy change, all as resources allow
+- Continue evolving the WCMS’ Healthy Healer Program to include coaching, counseling, on-line resources, advocacy for policy change, and other services, all as resources allow.

-Continue researching and promoting innovative local practices to membership.
+- Continue researching and promoting innovative local practices to our membership.

 Strategy 2: Provide physician/provider leadership opportunities